Censorship in China: Economic

 In recent years, censorship in China has been accused of being used not only for political protectionism but also for economic protectionism.
 Similarly, China has been accused of using a double standard in attacking Google for "obscene" content that is also present on Chinese competitor Baidu.
 The 2D version of the blockbuster film Avatar was also pulled from screens in the country; reportedly for taking in too much money and seizing market share from domestic films.
-Furthermore, the official ban on most foreign films hardly affects Chinese citizens; such films can easily be acquired in copyright-infringing formats, allowing Chinese to view such films to be financially accessible while keeping their money within the domestic economy.

 In February 2007, the website of the French organization Observatoire International des Crises was banned in the PRC after it posted an article on the risks of trading with China.
 "How do you assess an investment opportunity if no reliable information about social tension, corruption or local trade unions is available?
 This case of censorship, affecting a very specialized site with solely French-language content, shows the [Chinese] government attaches as much importance to the censorship of economic data as political content," the organization was quoted as saying.
 In 2016, after a series of policy mishaps in the backdrop of severe economic downturn in the country, regulators, censors and government officials have increased censorship.
 Officials, regulators and censors acting to stem the flow of money abroad by creating an environment of "zhengnengliang" (positive energy), have warned to commentators whose remarks or projections on the economy contradict optimistic official statements.

+Unemployment, business downturns, and poverty

-Discussions of poverty in the country have been increasingly censored.
+Discussions of unemployment and economic hardship are increasingly censored in contemporary China.
+Discussions of poverty in the country have also been increasingly censored.
 Some official statistics are no longer published and certain previously published statistics have been removed online.